YannisFJ/FootballClubProject/README.md

 Example of testing process:

-Click ‘Tickets; on the navbar > After being taken to the tickets section, see if the ticket information is still consistent on the different breakpoints and browsers > Check the links still open a different tab > See if the images fail to load on different browsers.
+Click ‘Tickets' on the navbar > After being taken to the tickets section, see if the ticket information is still consistent on the different breakpoints and browsers > Check the links still open a different tab > See if the images fail to load on different browsers.

 ## Deployment